Stability Analysis of Cosmological Perturbations in the Bumblebee Model: Parameter Constraints and Gravitational Waves: Abstract

 \section{Abstract}

-We constrain the parameter space of the Bumblebee model within a cosmological background and investigate the properties of gravitational waves under the constrained parameter space.
-Specifically, we derive the conditions for the absence of ghost instability, Laplacian instability, and tachyonic instability for perturbations in a cosmological background.
+We constrain the parameter space of the Bumblebee model in a cosmological background and then investigate the properties of gravitational waves within the constrained parameter space.
+Our analysis reveals seven perturbative degrees of freedom in the cosmological background: two tensor, two vector, and two scalar modes, along with an additional mode from the matter sector.
+The stability conditions for all these modes are derived.
 By incorporating the observed accelerated expansion of the universe and the observational constraints on tensor gravitational waves, we derive bounds on the parameter space of the Bumblebee model.
-We then examine the polarization modes, the propagation speeds, and the amplitude relations of gravitational waves within this constrained framework.
-Our results indicate that the non-minimal coupling parameter $\xi$ must be non-positive, and the Lorentz-violating parameter $\xi b^2$ has a lower bound on the order of $10^{-15}$.
-The propagation modes of gravitational waves in the Bumblebee model consist of two tensor modes, two vector modes, and a combination of two scalar modes.
-Notably, the tensor modes travel at subluminal speeds, whereas the vector and scalar modes propagate at superluminal speeds.
+Our results indicate that the non-minimal coupling parameter $\xi$ must be non-positive, a constant background value $b_{t}$ of the Bumblebee field implies $\sigma\ne -\tfrac{1}{2}\xi$, and the Lorentz-violating parameter $\xi b^2$ has a lower bound on the order of $10^{-15}$.
+We then investigate the propagation characteristics and polarization modes of gravitational waves in both the small-scale and Minkowski limits.
+The propagation modes of gravitational waves in the Bumblebee model consist of two tensor modes, two vector modes, and one scalar mode.
+Notably, the tensor modes travel at subluminal speeds, whereas the vector and scalar modes propagate at superluminal speeds, when $\xi b_{t}^2\ne 0$.
 These results provide a concrete theoretical framework and specific observational signatures for testing Lorentz invariance in the gravitational sector with future gravitational-wave detectors.